 Business websites, personal websites, personal blogs.

-Personal websites, news websites.
+Personal websites, news websites, and also blog websites.

 Which option is better for your personal website?